ABC Blog

 Mosquitoes in Texas: What Homeowners Should Know

-In addition to being an annoyance, these tiny biting creatures pose an immediate risk to you, your family and your pets.
-Maybe you’re starting to feel their presence every time you step outside or you’re tired of getting covered in itchy bites.
-You might find yourself wondering: are mosquitoes really a problem here in Texas?
+In addition to being an annoyance, these tiny biting creatures pose a risk to you, your family and your pets.
+Maybe you’re starting to feel their presence every time you step outside, or you’re tired of getting covered in itchy bites.
+You might find yourself wondering: what mosquito species live in Texas?

 Mosquitoes in Texas: What Homeowners Should Know